risk-first/website/Staging-And-Classifying.md

 As shown in the above diagram, _learning a new abstraction_ means:

- - **Overcoming a [Learning Curve](Communication-Risk#learning-curve-risk)**: because you have to _learn_ a name in order to use it (whether a function, a dog, or the name of someone at a party).
+ - **Overcoming a [Learning Curve](Communication-Risk#learning-curve-risk)**: because you have to _learn_ a name in order to use it (whether it is the name of a function, a dog, or someone at a party).
- - **Accepting [Boundary Risks](Boundary-Risk).**  Commitment to this abstraction over others means that you have the opportunity cost of other abstractions that you could have used.
+ - **Accepting [Boundary Risks](Boundary-Risk).**  Commitment to one abstraction over another means that you have the opportunity cost of the other abstractions that you could have used.
  - **Accepting [Map And Territory Risk](Map-And-Territory-Risk).** Because the word refers to the _concept_ of the thing, and _not the thing itself_.

-Abstraction (like any other action) is everywhere and seems to be at the heart of what our brains do.
-But clearly, there is always trade-off with risk.
+Abstraction is everywhere and seems to be at the heart of what our brains do.
+But clearly, like [taking any other action](Glossary#taking-action) there is always trade-off in terms of risk.

-Abstraction _is_ a small thing, but its effects compound massively.

 ## Your Feature Risk is Someone Else's Dependency Risk

 ![Features And Dependencies](images/generated/staging-and-classifying/features-and-dependencies.png)

-In the [Feature Risk](Feature-Risk) section, we looked at the problems of _supplying something for a client to use as a dependency_:  you've got to satisfy a demand ([Market Risk](Feature-Risk#market-risk)), and service a segment of the user community ([Feature Access Risk](Feature-Risk#feature-access-risk)).
+In the [Feature Risk](Feature-Risk) section, we looked at the problems of _supplying something for a client to use as a dependency_:  you've got to satisfy a demand ([Market Risk](Feature-Risk#market-risk)) and service a segment of the user community ([Feature Access Risk](Feature-Risk#feature-access-risk)).

-However, over the rest of the [Dependency Risk](Dependency-Risk) sections, we looked at this from the point of view of _being a client of someone else_:  you want to find trustworthy, reliable dependencies that don't give up when you least want them to.
+However over the rest of the [Dependency Risk](Dependency-Risk) sections we looked at this from the point of view of _being a client of someone else_:  you want to find trustworthy, reliable dependencies that don't give up when you least want them to.

 So [Feature Risk](Feature-Risk) and [Dependency Risk](Dependency-Risk) are _two sides of the same coin_, they capture the risks in _demand_ and _supply_.

-These relationships of features/dependencies are the basis of [Supply Chains](https://en.wikipedia.org/wiki/Supply_chain) and the world-wide network of goods and services that forms the modern economy.
+As shown in the diagram above, relationships of features/dependencies are the basis of [Supply Chains](https://en.wikipedia.org/wiki/Supply_chain) and the world-wide network of goods and services that forms the modern economy.
 The incredible complexity of this network mean incredible [Complexity Risk](Complexity-Risk), too.
 Humans are masters at [coordinating](Coordination-Risk) and managing our dependencies.

 ## The Work Continues